 TASK 6.
 SPEAKING.

 Students sit facing each other using the speed-dating technique.
 Some students remain seated during the whole event ( in real speed dating, women remain seated).
-When the bell rings, students sit across another student and they use their questions to start a conversation.
+When the bell rings, students sit across from another student and they use their questions to start a conversation.
 They need to keep on talking for 3 minutes.
 Then a bell rings and “men” need to stand up and move to their right to start a new conversation with a different partner and the whole process is repeated again.
 Instead of a bell so I use a Class Timer (here).

 Display with the OHP, on the whiteboard, the pictures with the questions and ask students to talk about the question on the picture for about three minutes.
-When the time’s up, students change partner and a new picture is displayed.
+When the time’s up, students change partners and a new picture is displayed.

 I have created this slideshow with Google Sites.

 TASK 5 Writing.
 Choose any of the questions in the exercise above and write an essay making sure you use the vocabulary you have learnt in this lesson.
 Do you need some inspiration?
 See what other students have written here, here, here and here

 I hope you’ve enjoyed the lesson!!